penumbra-zone/penumbra/docs/protocol/src/crypto/transaction_signing.md

 # Transaction Signing

+In a transparent blockchain, a signer can inspect the transaction to be signed to validate the contents are what the signer expects.
+However, in a shielded blockchain, the contents of the transaction are opaque.
+Ideally, using a private blockchain would enable a user to sign a transaction while also understanding what they are signing.

+To avoid the blind signing problem, in the Penumbra protocol we allow the user to review a description of the transaction - the `TransactionPlan` - prior to signing.
+The `TransactionPlan` contains a description of all details of the proposed transaction, including a plan of each action in a transparent form, the fee specified, the chain ID, and so on.
+From this plan, we authorize the and build the transaction.
+This has the additional advantage of allowing the signer to authorize the transaction while the computationally-intensive Zero-Knowledge Proofs (ZKPs) are generated as part of the transaction build process.

+The signing process first takes a `TransactionPlan` and returns the `AuthorizationData`, essentially a bundle of signatures over the *effect hash*, which can be computed directly from the plan data.
+You can read more about the details of the effect hash computation below.

+The building process takes the `TransactionPlan`, generates the proofs, and puts the `Transaction` together with dummy signatures, that can be filled in once the signatures from the `AuthorizationData` are ready[^1].
+The Penumbra protocol was designed to only require the custodian, e.g. the hardware wallet environment, to do signing, as the generation of ZKPs can be done without access to signing keys, requiring only witness data and viewing keys.

 Transactions are signed used the [`decaf377-rdsa` construction](../crypto/decaf377-rdsa.md).
 As described briefly in that section, there are two signature domains used in Penumbra: `SpendAuth` signatures and `Binding` signatures.

 ## `SpendAuth` Signatures